VinCramer/DexProject/README.md

 # DexProject

-This is a Python project using Flask for a web-based encyclopedia for all of the creatures from the world's most popular turn-based RPG video game.
+This is a Python project using Flask and SQLite for a web-based encyclopedia for all of the creatures from the world's most popular turn-based RPG video game.
 Each URL ending in a valid number will display an entry consisting of a .gif and information about each monster.

 Below are images showing the layout of the project: